tidyverse/tidyverse.org/content/blog/stringr-1-6-0/index.md

 slug: stringr-1-6-0
 title: stringr 1.6.0
-date: 2025-10-27
+date: 2025-11-04
 author: Hadley Wickham
 description: >
   This release deprecates `str_like(ignore_case)` and changes the behaviour of `str_replace_all()` for function replacements.
-It also introduces `str_ilike()` for case-insensitive SQL-like pattern matching, three new case conversion functions (`str_to_camel()`, `str_to_snake()`, and `str_to_kebab()`), and presrves names in all relevant functions.
+It also introduces `str_ilike()` for case-insensitive SQL-like pattern matching, three new case conversion functions (`str_to_camel()`, `str_to_snake()`, and `str_to_kebab()`), and preserves names in all relevant functions.
 photo:
   url: https://unsplash.com/photos/white-yarn-on-white-surface-iYMSv8sf1uA
   author: Adam Valstar